-Any person may report a missing student; however, all USF System students and employees who receive a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to one of the below-listed institutional organizations.
-Every report of a missing student must be forwarded to the below-listed institutional organizations regardless of how long the student is believe to have been missing:
+Under USF System Policy 30-025, any person may report a missing student; however, all USF System students and employees who receive a report that a student is missing, or has independent information that a student is missing, must immediately report the information or evidence to one of the below-listed institutional organizations.
+Every report of a missing student must be forwarded to the below-list institutional organizations regardless of how long the student is believed to have been missing.

-- Their institution's designated Police Department; - Their Dean of Students or Student Services Office, and/or - Their Housing and Residential Education (HRE) Office, if the student is a resident student, meaning the student resides in on-campus student housing under a housing contract and is currently enrolled either full- or part-time as a USF System student.
+- Their institution's designated Police Department - Their Dean of Students or Student Services Office\; and/or - Their Housing and Residence Life Office\, if the student is a resident student, meaning the student resides in on-campus student housing under a housing contract and is currently enrolled either full or part-time as a USF System student.